Bismillah Meaning And Its Benefits | Video Insight

 It is sunnah to say Bismillah before making wudu, based on a Hasan hadith in Jami at-Tirmidhi.

-A Hadith recorded by al-Bukhari and Muslim shows that the Prophet (PBUH) began his letter addressed to Heraclius, the Byzantine ruler, with the Basmalah.
-Thus, starting letters with Bismillah is recommended.
+The Prophet (PBUH) began his letter to Heraclius, the Byzantine ruler, with “Bismillah,” as recorded by al-Bukhari and Muslim.
+Therefore, starting letters with “Bismillah” is encouraged.

 For pain, as narrated in Sahih Muslim: Recite Bismillah three times (in the name of Allah) and seven times A’oodhoo billaahi wa qudratihi min sharri maa ajidu wa uhadhiru (I seek refuge with Allah and with His Power from the evil that I find and that I fear)